Class of September 2007

 Michael has a degree in Mechanical Engineering, and worked for the family engineering businesses during his time in sixth form and at university.
 He built a 14′ stitch and tape Thames rowing skiff for a friend’s birthday, and his next ambition is to build a small motorboat capable of crossing the Solent to the Isle of Wight.
 Michael has his National Private Pilots Licence for Microlights and a British Gliding Association Bronze badge with cross country endorsement

 Richard worked as an outdoor instructor and then ran a power boat charter company out of Poole.
 When he visited the Academy he was working on recovery from the container ship, MSC Napoli, which was grounded off Branscombe Beach in Devon.
-He climbs and canoes and his dog, Finn, is Wood Chewing Instructor at the Academy.

 As a ten year old Richard used to row a friend’s old clinker skiff up and down the River Itchen in Southampton, admiring Unicorns, Contendors and International Moths racing past him.
 He decided ‘One day I’ll build one of those.’
 44 years later, after three years as a cartographer and 25 years as a drama teacher, he is now finally learning boat building at the Academy and the boat he’d like to build…is a traditional clinker skiff like the one he rowed all those years ago…